 - Under 18 and in prostitution

 - Suspected victim is a child who has stopped attending school

 What we do

-Catholic Charities, Diocese of Trenton received a three-year grant last year from the U.S. Department of Justice to provide specialized services statewide to victims of human trafficking.
+Catholic Charities, Diocese of Trenton received a three-year grant in 2017 from the U.S. Department of Justice to provide specialized services statewide to victims of human trafficking.